Learn how to fix common template issues in QuickBooks Desktop.

 - Go to Lists, then select Templates.

 - Select the template you like to export, then right-click Edit Template.

 - In the Logo & Fonts area, uncheck Use Logo, then select OK.

 You get this error when the form template you're trying to import has an issue or from a newer version of QuickBooks Desktop.

 If you created a template in a newer version of QuickBooks Desktop but need the copy from the previous version, you need to recreate the template.

 If you get across this error when you email, print, or save a form as PDF, the image may have an issue.
 To fix this, convert the image format using an image editing program.

 - Go to List, then Templates.

 - Save the image as a different image type.
-For example, change it to .JPG if the original image type is .BMP.
+For example, change it to .JPG if the original image is .BMP.

-- Back in QuickBooks, open the template and re-add the image using Layout Designer.
+- Back in QuickBooks, open the template and re-add the image using layout Designer.
 Customize and resize as needed.

-- Try emailing, saving, or printing again.
+- Try to email, save, or print again.